download13/thecache/README.md

 ### clear

-Delete all data and expiration timers.
-This will delete all prefixed data as well.
+Delete all data and expiration timers

 ## Usage